Wednesday, July 23, 2025

 Fantastic Four #65

-Here's Crystal in civilian clothes and sans the headband and snoods.
-She seems to be trying to acclimate to her beloved Johnny's world and customs.
+Here's Crystal in civilian clothes--a pale green, striped top and white slacks--and sans the headband and snoods.
+She seems to be trying to acclimate to her beloved Johnny's world.

 Fantastic Four #65 (August 1967)